 Imagine that you’re browsing the Internet and you come across an opening for a product manager at your dream company.
 It would be huge for your career if you could land that job.
 The company is well known and you love their products.
-The recruiters for that company will get hundreds of applications.
-How do you make sure you set yourself apart from the rest?
+But the recruiters for that kind of role will get hundreds of applications.
+How do you set yourself apart from the rest?
 You’ll need to showcase your skills and aptitude in the perfect resume.

 A resume is a make-or-break chance for you to get noticed by a potential employer.
 It’s one of your only chances to make a great first impression.
 So you’ll need to put some time in to make sure it’s structured logically, organized well, and ultimately gets you the job.